MNeMoNiCuZ/yolov8-scripts/README.md

 > [!TIP]
 > In the future, you can enter the virtual environment by running `activate_venv.bat`.

-## Installation Instructions - Other systems
-> [!CAUTION]
-> I have no idea.
-Feel free to update this section.

 ## Folder structure information
 - **dataset**: Contains your dataset images and annotation files (captions), in subdirectories.
    - **train**: Contains your training data.